unioncollege-webtech/zookeep/README.md

 ### Create `zoo.js` with the `animals` array

-Begin by creatng a file called “zoo.js”.
+Begin by creating a file called “zoo.js”.
 Inside “zoo.js”, declare a variable called `animals`, which is an [Array] containing an [Object] for each of the [Animals](#animals) in the table below.